lilprincexyz/hypatia/README.md

 * Extensive form validation and error handling is demonstrated throughout the app.
 On the front-end, field type, value, length etc is validated using HTML.
 On the back-end a Mongoose schema provides further error checking for field values and uniqueness.
 * An extensive API has been built to provide database access to the app using ExpressJS, with separate endpoints constructed.
 * The app is fully unit tested on the front and back-end.
 For the back-end, Mocha and Chai.
-* The Mongo database is further secured with JWT authentication.
+* The Mongo database is further secured with Passport authentication.
 * The app is deployed using Heroku.